coldbox-modules/cbsecurity/readme.md

 - CSRF protection
 - Security Headers for protection against ip spoofing, host spoofing, click jacking, ssl attacks, hsts, and much more
 - Pluggable with any Authentication service or can leverage [cbauth](https://github.com/coldbox-modules/cbauth) by default
+- Basic auth capabilities with an internal user storage
 - Capability to distinguish between invalid authentication and authorization and determine the process's outcome
 - Ability to load/unload security rules from contributing modules.
 So you can create a nice HMVC hierarchy of security
 - Ability for each module to define its own `validator`